Tiruvannamalai: Outside the Ashram

 20/2

 Shifted places yesterday and glad that I did so.
 The Athena Hotel had been getting me down, soulless comfort on the edge of town with dreadful service and all for what was actually quite a lot of money.
-I had done a couple of walks back to it in the evening time from Ramanasramam so as to save on shelling out the hundred rupee fare it would have cost me to return by rickshaw, a price I could not seem to get any of the drivers to budge from, they had me by the balls considering the awkward location of the place I was staying in, and it was a long walk in the dark easily taking 45 minutes.
-To have speeding vehicles coming up behind me with lights on full beam was not the most relaxing experience in the world I can tell you, no doubt about that, all with the outside chance I might get flattened by something moving fast, tearing into the back of me before then being left for dead.
+I had done a couple of walks back to it early evening time from Ramanasramam so as to save on shelling out the hundred rupee fare it would have cost me to return by rickshaw, a price I could not seem to get any of the drivers to divert from.
+Thing was they had me by the balls considering the awkward location of the place I was staying in, and the fact was that it was a long walk in the dark, easily taking 45 minutes.
+To have speeding vehicles coming up behind me with their lights on full beam was not the most relaxing experience in the world, no doubt about that, and all with the outside chance I might get flattened by something moving fast, tearing into the back of me before then being left for dead.
+Very, very dead.

-Soon struck lucky in that I went round the corner and there was located the Arunachala Ramana Home, a place which I guess sounded a bit old age but had rooms available and also at a pretty good price.
-The deal was cash in advance at 800 rupees a night with no breakfast included, making it 2400 rupees for 3 nights.
-Simply could not go wrong with that as far as I was concerned so, after choosing one of the two rooms I was taken to look at, I went for it.
-Things were plain, functional and clean, a step in the direction of Ramanasramam in other words, which was where I would be going in a few days time once the start date of my booking there came along.
-After getting my room in the Arunachala Ramana Home sorted out and paying the money for it, I went for a walk into the middle of town as there were a few things I needed to buy now that I had relocated.
+Soon I struck lucky because I walked round the corner to where the Arunachala Ramana Home was located, a place which I guess sounded a bit old age but had rooms available and also at a pretty good price.
+The deal was cash in advance, 800 rupees a night with no breakfast included, making it 2400 rupees for 3 nights.
+Simply could not go wrong with that as far as I was concerned, so after choosing one of the two rooms I was taken to look at, I went for it.
+Things were plain, functional and clean, a step in the direction of Ramanasramam in other words, which was where I would be heading in a few days time once the start date of my booking there kicked in.
+After getting my room in the Arunachala Ramana Home sorted out and paying the money for it, I went for a walk into the middle of town because there were a few things I needed to buy now that I had relocated.
 First I picked up a pair of chappals for 100 rupees and a towel for 160 rupees from a well stocked shop on the Big Bazaar Road lying close to the Arunachaleswar Temple.
-On the way back I called into a little shop close to the Agni Lingam and bought a bar of soap and a box of matches, then finally from the Ramana Maharshi Supermarket I bought some Himalaya shampoo, all of which would set me up for my little stay by way of taking the edge off my new and somewhat more austere surroundings.
+On the way back I called into a little shop next to the Agni Lingam and bought a bar of soap and a box of matches, then finally from the Ramana Maharshi Supermarket I bought some Himalaya shampoo, all of which would set me up for my little stay by way of taking the edge off my new and somewhat more austere surroundings.